11th Annual e-Crime & Cybersecurity Congress in Abu Dhabi

 People are still the key vector targeted by the criminals.

 The UAE is at the centre of this continuing cyber storm.
-Despite having a population of only 9 million, the UAE experience 1.1 million phishing attacks and 23 million malware attacks.
+Despite having a population of only 9 million, the UAE experienced 1.1 million phishing attacks and 23 million malware attacks in 2018.

 According to recent research by DarkMatter, the key damage done by these attacks can in many cases be mitigated reasonably simply.
 UAE companies still need to focus on addressing 'basic' vulnerabilities, including outdated and unsupported software, weak passwords, unpatched systems and configuration management weaknesses.